 Property owners are responsible for protecting their own properties in the event of a flood, if you are a tenant it will be your landlord who has this responsibility.

 - For residents that have been evacuated, only return to your property if there is no police presence and the cordon has been removed.

 - Homeowners - contact your building and contents insurance company.
 Take photos or bring in the insurance assessor before tidying up/repairing any damage

-- Wigan and Leigh Homes residents - report repairs online (external link) and contact your contents insurance company
+- Council tenants - report repairs online and contact your contents insurance company

 - Private rent tenants - check your tenancy agreement and contact your contents insurance company.